PriyabrataDas1/dental-radiograph-analysis/README.md

 If you use this repository in academic work, research, or educational projects, please cite:

-Das, P. Dental Radiograph Analysis using Machine Learning and Deep Learning.
+Das, P. *Dental Radiograph Analysis using Machine Learning and Deep Learning*.
 GitHub Repository, 2026.

 ---

 ## License

 This project is released under the MIT License.